mor10/prototype/DOCUMENTATION.md

 For every course, follow the current production flow to ensure consistency and sanity of the course repository:

 ## Preparation
+0. **Producer + Instructor** Select the appropriate license for the project.
+The standard license for all LinkedIn Learning course assets is BSD 2 (see (https://github.com/LinkedInLearning/prototype/blob/master/LICENSE)[https://github.com/LinkedInLearning/prototype/blob/master/LICENSE].
+If a (copyleft)[https://en.wikipedia.org/wiki/Copyleft] license such as GPL is required, consider split licensing: Copyleft for parts that require such licensing, BSD 2 for everything else.

 1. **Producer:** On repo creation, make sure all template assets are present and accounted for (eventually README.md template, ghpages, pull request template, etc).

 2. **Instructor:** Fork repo to personal GitHub account.
 Use personal fork for course development.